 According to PC World, JTG/Muir switched from a PBX to VoIP due to a lack of features and hefty maintenance costs.
 As a result, the company is now saving $1,200 a month, is enjoying better features, and has 3x the bandwidth of its previous PBX system.

 Hundreds of thousands of companies across the country have experienced savings similar to JTG/Muir.
 Data compiled from all these companies shows that switching to VoIP from a landline or PBX system can save businesses up to 60 percent each month.

 With the potential of a 60 percent savings you can’t go wrong.
 If you want to save on costs, go with VoIP.

-Below you’ll see the initial costs of Nextiva’s business plans.
+Below you’ll see the initial costs of Nextiva’s business phone lines.
 Note that there are no setup fees.
 The monthly fee is just under $20, and with that you get all the benefits and features that you didn’t even know of when using a landline.
 Not to mention, you get your own cloud PBX with your monthly plan.

 In terms of cost, VoIP beats landlines by a landslide.
 Shifting to VoIP can give your business a competitive edge over competitors that are still using traditional systems.
 A clear win.